dorkamotorka/RoboCup-project/report.md

 	atan2(y, x)

 where x, y represent the position of the object in the NAO camera frames.
-Once the orientation error is aprox. the same as the smallest in place turn angle NAO can do, we transition to forward movement.
 Robot approaches box until it reaches a pickup distance, which is a predefined value from which robot is able to pick up the object it approached.

 Distance is calculated using Euclidian formula: